KasparEtter/ef1p/pages/email/email.md

    once they have received an email, the sender can no longer modify it because your inbox contains an independent copy of the message, to which the sender has no access.
    Unfortunately, this assumption doesn't hold for HTML emails with remote content.
-   As we've seen in the previous point, different content can be provided every time you open a message.
+   Since remote content isn't cached, different content can be provided every time you open a message.
    Some clever engineers used this circumstance to include a [dynamic Twitter feed](https://www.litmus.com/blog/how-to-code-a-live-dynamic-twitter-feed-in-html-email/) in an email.
    If you're not aware of this "feature", though, you might fall for a scammer who seemingly predicted the development of some market accurately.